 In this, private label and store label wines are becoming increasingly popular as the recession takes its toll on the wine business.
 A retailer can sell a store or private label wine for less than the similar national brand and make more money.
 That way, the consumer is happy and so is the retailer.

-After the jump, what these brands are ? exactly — and how they affect you:
+What these brands are — exactly — and how they affect you:

 Private labels are not new.
 They are products made exclusively for one retailer that no one else sells.
 A store label is a specific kind of private label, one that carries the retailer’s name ?
 Kroger peanut butter, for example.

 Sears has been selling private labels for decades (Craftsman tools and Kenmore appliances), and one of the reasons for Costco’s success has been its Kirkland label.
 I did a Costco story several years ago for the American Airlines in-flight magazine, and Costco boss Jim Sinegal told me that its customers love the Kirkland products so much that the chain doesn’t even bother to carry some national brands.
 No one was buying them.

 What is new — or at least what’s becoming more common — is private label wine.
 At the beginning of this decade, few retailers bothered with them, save for Trader Joe’s and its Two Buck Chuck.
 If business is good, it’s easier to carry a national brand like Kendall Jackson and not worry.